findsam/tavern/README.md

 ## Tavern

+> Tavern is an independant non-algorithm art discovery and collaberation tool.
+A
-> Tavern is a community based storytelling and creative platform built to bring
+> community based storytelling and creative platform built to bring creators
-> creators together to create great content.
+> together.
+The aim is to build meaningful stories wit hthe help of fans, friends and
+> other creators.

 ![build](https://i.imgur.com/t70vMhH.jpeg) ![build2](https://i.imgur.com/GR1NGRh.png)

 #### Overview:

-See each builds respective folder for accurate sitemaps.
+See each builds respective folder for accurate codemaps.

 - `/client` - Front-end build.
 - `/server` - Back-end build.